Best Mobile Apps for Claude Code in 2026

 Best for: Developers who need general terminal access on mobile and don’t mind the small-screen terminal experience.

-Nimbalyst’s iOS app is purpose-built for managing AI coding agents from your phone.
-It mirrors the desktop kanban board and provides mobile-native tools for monitoring, reviewing, and controlling sessions.
-We built it because no one else was building a real mobile app for Codex and Claude Code.
+Nimbalyst’s mobile apps are purpose-built for managing AI coding agents from your phone.
+They mirror the desktop kanban board and provide mobile-native tools for monitoring, reviewing, and controlling sessions, including voice control for dictating prompts.
+We built the first one because no one else was building a real mobile app for Codex and Claude Code.

 Strengths: